Short URL for this page:

 Admitting that situations developing in war might require special assignments of the air arm, the admiral said his was a peacetime measure, making it the primary task of Naval Aviation to develop the offensive power of the Fleet and of advanced base forces, with the secondary task of providing for the defense of important areas "if and when required."
 Mobility for aircraft was to be achieved through carriers and tenders, such craft as might be assigned to Pearl Harbor and Coco Solo to be patrol types with long ranges, attached to the Fleet and respectively under the commanders of Minecraft, Battle Force and Aircraft, Scouting Force.
 Continental air stations were to be operated under the limitations just noted as provided by the Army Appropriations Act of 1920.
 Permanent overseas bases were to be for these purposes and for any required cooperation with the Army in local defense, while overseas stations of "advance" type would be built only to meet actual war requirements.
 Procurement of heavier-than‑air types would be limited to the needs of Fleet operations and of Marine Expeditionary Forces; of lighter-than‑air types to what might be required to determine military value to the Fleet and for training.

 All this appeared to make many concessions to the War Department's views, but Pratt considered this of little importance when compared with what the new plan provided in the way of a fleet that would meet its responsibilities.
-In January, 1931, he met Gen. Indicates a West Point graduate and gives his Class.Douglas MacArthur, Chief of Staff since October, and reached an agreement under which the Navy's air arm no longer had any burden of coast defense but operated only on its own side of a line dividing it from the activities of the Army's air arm by respective mission rather than by geography.
+In January, 1931, he met Gen. Indicates a West Point graduate, Class of 1903: a link to his biographical entry in Cullum's Register.Douglas MacArthur, Chief of Staff since October, and reached an agreement under which the Navy's air arm no longer had any burden of coast defense but operated only on its own side of a line dividing it from the activities of the Army's air arm by respective mission rather than by geography.
 The General Board, while it supported Pratt's plan to make the air arm a part of the Fleet's offensive strength, strongly disapproved leaving any feature of coast defense open to further decision after actual war began.
 It also held that to relinquish the Navy's claim to coastal defense might have the effect of losing congressional support of the Navy's shore stations and that Pratt's announced policy should be revised to claim the coastal areas for the Navy.
 As far as the Army Air Corps' continued aggression was concerned, the General Board was right; the corps continued to seek control of all air stations ashore even though the Navy stubbornly insisted that many of these, performing naval functions, should remain under the Navy.
 This continuing p281 controversy led to the introduction into Congress of numerous new bills designed either to merge the two air arms or to create a wholly separate department of the air under its own Cabinet officer.
 During 1932, an effort to add a rider to the appropriation bill, creating a central department of defense to include all military and naval branches, was very nearly passed.

 Moffett had naturally played an active part in all these controversies but he had still found time to devote to airships, a field in which most of the contemporary progress had been made by the Los Angeles.
 During her comparatively long life she did well, making more than 300 flights and "keeping the air" for well over 5,000 hours in all.
 In 1931 she established a record for endurance by staying away from Lakehurst for 625 consecutive hours, maintaining herself at mooring masts scattered throughout the country.
 Almost everywhere in the United States she was a familiar sight in the sky, but when she went to the Caribbean for Fleet maneuvers she was not so successful.
 Although, as a part of the defending forces, she made numerous scouting flights and succeeded in picking up the enemy, she was herself discovered and almost immediately "destroyed by enemy planes."
 Vice Adm.
 A. L. Willard, under whom she served as a scout, commended her work and reported that rigid airships, when further improved, should be the source of much valuable information at the risk of relatively few lives, but his view was not generally supported.
 Schofield, for one, was strongly in "opposition to the proposed development of rigid dirigibles," finding their cost "out of proportion" and their "appeal to the imagination . . . not sustained by their military usefulness"; in substance, the more general opinion.
 After eight years of service, at least four more than had been expected, the Los Angeles was decommissioned at Lakehurst in 1932.
 Even then — although this was not suspected at the time — her retirement was to be only temporary.